A touch of Vietnam in Lübeck

 Free space and serenity

-I became curious about the small store during a spring stroll through the old town, which is known to have quite a large number of jewelry stores.
-Some have been there for decades.
-This store seemed to be new.
-My gaze fell on the tastefully decorated shop window: a small ceramic bowl with a pearl necklace whispered to me: “Just look.
-I’m a beauty who doesn’t need a grand frame.
-You’ll find more of my kind inside.”
-And there I was in the store.
-I was immediately captivated by the understated design of the interior: a large brick wall provides the ideal backdrop for the handmade treasures displayed on wooden tables.
-Simple colors and an unagitated design, just the way I like it: a vase here, a few individually arranged flower branches there.
-The owners were working in the next room and I learned that Mong Studio had actually only opened in March 2024.
-I decided to come back with a little more time for an interview.
+And just like that, I was standing in the shop.
+The understated interior design immediately captivated me: a large brick wall provides the perfect backdrop for the handcrafted treasures displayed on wooden tables.
+Simple colors and an uncluttered design, just the way I like it: a vase here, a few individually arranged flowering branches there.
+The owners were working in the next room, and I learned that Mong Studio had actually only opened in March 2024.
+I decided to come back with a bit more time for an interview.
 And here we are!

 Kaito and Mong